luansimoes/partitionpi/README.md

-# Partition&pi
+# Partition&pi;
-Partition&pi is a Python library to handle integer partitions as lists and compute partitional analysis metrics.
+Partition&pi; is a Python library to handle integer partitions as lists and compute partitional analysis metrics.

 ## Instalation
 ```